adanvmartinez/adanvmartinez/README.md

 - 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning machine learning and neural network models
 - 💞️ I’m looking to collaborate on software development
-- 📫 How to reach me adanvmartinez@gmail.com
+- 📫 How to reach me: adanvmartinez@gmail.com

 <!---
 adanvmartinez/adanvmartinez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.